Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{omputational} imaging holds substantial scientific attention due to its broad spectrum of applications in disciplines such as astronomy \cite{wiaux2009compressed} and medicine \cite{glover2011overview}.
-Among these, MRI stands out as a representative technique, enabling high-precision reconstruction of anatomical structures and organs, thereby serving an indispensable tool in clinical diagnostics \cite{liang2000principles}.
-By leveraging the interaction between magnetic fields and radio waves, MRI acquires signals in the spatial frequency domain, known as k-space, using multiple receivers (coils) focused on different regions.
-To accelerate the data acquisition process, k-space measurements are usually undersampled \cite{qu2012undersampled}, which makes the inverse problem highly ill-posed.
-Optimization-based reconstruction algorithms enable injecting handcrafted regularization into the data, such as sparsity \cite{lustig2007sparse} and smoothness \cite{poddar2015dynamic}.
-However, their highly iterative nature is computationally demanding, lacking scalability to the sheer data volumes from a large number of acquisition coils or leading-edge imaging techniques \cite{stankovic20144d}.
+Computational imaging holds substantial scientific attention due to its broad spectrum of applications in disciplines such as astronomy \cite{wiaux2009compressed} and medicine \cite{glover2011overview}.
+Among these, Magnetic Resonance Imaging (MRI) stands out as a representative technique, enabling high-precision reconstruction of anatomical structures and organs, thereby serving as an indispensable tool in clinical diagnostics \cite{liang2000principles}.
+MRI acquires signals in the spatial frequency domain (k-space) by leveraging the interaction between magnetic fields and radio waves.
+Since fully sampling k-space requires long scanning times, measurements are typically undersampled \cite{qu2012undersampled}, rendering the inverse problem ill-posed.
+To mitigate this, Parallel Imaging (PI) exploits spatial sensitivity variations across multiple receiver coils \cite{pruessmann1999sense}, while Compressed Sensing (CS) leverages sparsity priors via handcrafted regularization \cite{lustig2007sparse}.
+Building on this, classical optimization approaches recover the image by balancing data consistency with a prior regularization term \cite{knoll2020deep}.
+These priors--such as the $\ell_1$-norm of the image decomposed in a wavelet basis \cite{guerquin2011fast} or its gradient magnitude \cite{block2007undersampled}--must be carefully handcrafted and tailored to each specific inverse problem, requiring significant domain expertise.
+Furthermore, reconstructing high-fidelity images from accelerated data using these iterative approaches is computationally demanding and scales poorly with the large data volumes inherent to high-density coil arrays or high-dimensional imaging \cite{stankovic20144d}.